 For small businesses looking to engrave and cut their designs, it won’t be able to match your required speeds and productivity

-The 10W can cut 8mm wood and acrylic, and we were really impressed when we tested it.
-We’ve previously tested the Snapmaker 2.0 A350 here, and used the standard 1.6W laser to cut thin woods, but this new laser head builds on that significantly.
+The Snapmaker 2.0 has an optional 10W high-power laser you can buy, or if you buy the new Snapmaker Artisan, it comes with this by default.
+This can cut 8mm wood and acrylic, and I was really impressed when I tested it.
+I’ve previously tested the Snapmaker 2.0 A350 here, and used the standard 1.6W laser to cut thin woods, but this new laser head builds on that significantly.

-It can engrave on anodized aluminum (we engraved a lion head in just a 45-second job run), comfortably cut large acrylic sheets and basswood in minutes, and you can buy the rotary attachment module for engraving rounded surfaces – we had a blast engraving cylinder gift boxes with our logo and other fun designs.
+It can engrave on anodized aluminum (wI engraved a lion head in just a 45-second job), comfortably cut large acrylic sheets and basswood in minutes, and you can buy the rotary attachment module for engraving rounded surfaces – we had a blast engraving cylinder gift boxes with our logo and other fun designs.